mtuann/comp5120-data-vis/project01-trash-wheel.md

 |Wrappers       |double    |Number of wrappers       |
 |SportsBalls    |double    |Number of sports balls    |
 |HomesPowered   |double    |Homes Powered - Each ton of trash equates to on average 500 kilowatts of electricity.
 An average household will use 30 kilowatts per day.   |
+## Why we should choose this dataset for project 1 ?
+1. Real-world Impact: The dataset originates from the Mr. Trash Wheel Baltimore Healthy Harbor initiative, which addresses environmental issues by removing trash from waterways.
+Visualizing this data can highlight the real-world impact of such initiatives, emphasizing the importance of environmental conservation.

+2. Multifaceted Data: The dataset includes various dimensions such as trash weight, volume, and the number of specific items like plastic bottles, cigarette butts, and more.
+This provides a rich source of data to explore and visualize different aspects of trash accumulation and composition.

+3. Temporal Analysis: With attributes like Month, Year, and Date, the dataset enables temporal analysis, allowing we to visualize trends and patterns over time.
+This can be valuable for understanding seasonal variations, long-term changes, or identifying specific events that influence trash accumulation.

+4. Comparative Analysis: The dataset includes multiple Trash Wheels, each with its own ID and Name.
+Visualizing data from different Trash Wheels allows for comparative analysis, exploring differences in trash collection rates, compositions, and effectiveness among the interceptors.

+5. Environmental Awareness: Visualizing data related to plastic bottles, polystyrene items, cigarette butts, and other waste materials can raise awareness about the types of pollutants present in water bodies.
+This can be instrumental in advocating for policies and initiatives aimed at reducing plastic pollution and promoting environmental sustainability.

+6. Energy Conversion: The dataset includes a unique attribute, "HomesPowered," which quantifies the energy generated from the collected trash.
+Visualizing this aspect can demonstrate the potential renewable energy benefits of waste management initiatives, reinforcing the importance of recycling and resource recovery.

+7. Learning Opportunity: Working with this dataset provides an opportunity to apply data visualization techniques in a meaningful context, fostering a deeper understanding of environmental issues and the role of data in addressing them.

+8. Environmental Awareness: Visualizing data related to plastic bottles, polystyrene items, cigarette butts, and other waste materials can raise awareness about the types of pollutants present in water bodies.
+This can be instrumental in advocating for policies and initiatives aimed at reducing plastic pollution and promoting environmental sustainability.
+## Research question and involved varaialbes
+Question 1:
+How does the composition of collected trash vary across different Trash Wheels (ID) over time (Month and Year)?
+Specifically, I will explore the relationship between the number of plastic bottles, polystyrene items, and glass bottles collected by each Trash Wheel in different months and years.

+Variables:
+ID (Trash Wheel)
+Month
+Year
+PlasticBottles
+Polystyrene
+GlassBottles

+Question 2:
+What is the seasonal pattern of trash accumulation in terms of weight (Weight), volume (Volume), and the number of plastic bags (PlasticBags)?
+I will investigate how these variables change over different months and years, considering the potential impact of seasonal factors on trash collection.

+Variables:
+Month
+Year
+Weight
+Volume
+PlasticBags
+## Plan for answering each ot the questions
+### Question 1: How does the composition of collected trash vary across different Trash Wheels over time?

+#### 1. Data Preparation:
+   - Load the dataset into R.
+   - Explore and clean the data if necessary.

+#### 2. Data Visualization:
+   - Create a line plot to visualize the trend of plastic bottles, polystyrene items, and glass bottles collected over time (Month and Year) for each Trash Wheel (ID).
+   - Use different colors or line styles to differentiate between trash types and Trash Wheels.
+   - Optionally, create additional plots such as bar charts or stacked area plots to compare the composition of collected trash among different Trash Wheels.

+#### 3. Insights:
+   - Identify any patterns or trends in the composition of collected trash across different Trash Wheels over time.
+   - Determine if certain Trash Wheels are more effective in collecting specific types of trash compared to others.

+#### 4. Variables Involved:
+   - ID (Trash Wheel)
+   - Month
+   - Year
+   - PlasticBottles
+   - Polystyrene
+   - GlassBottles

+### Question 2: What is the seasonal pattern of trash accumulation in terms of weight, volume, and the number of plastic bags?

+#### 1. Data Preparation:
+   - Load the dataset into R.
+   - Explore and clean the data if necessary.

+#### 2. Data Visualization:
+   - Create line plots or bar charts to visualize the seasonal pattern of trash accumulation in terms of weight, volume, and the number of plastic bags.
+   - Aggregate the data by month and year to analyze seasonal trends.
+   - Use different colors or line styles to represent each variable (weight, volume, plastic bags).

+#### 3. Insights:
+   - Identify any seasonal patterns in trash accumulation, such as higher accumulation during certain months or years.
+   - Determine if there are any correlations between weight, volume, and the number of plastic bags over time.

+#### 4. Variables Involved:
+   - Month
+   - Year
+   - Weight
+   - Volume
+   - PlasticBags